The Trade Issue That Most Divides U.S. and China on Trade Isn’t Tariffs

 “They also discussed the trade deficit between our two countries and committed to continuing the dialogue to find a mutually agreeable way to reduce it,” a Treasury spokeswoman said.

 China’s official news agency, Xinhua, characterized the call between Mnuchin and Liu as confrontational, with Liu warning Mnuchin that U.S. trade actions against China were straining economic ties between the countries.

 Chinese leaders contend that their country’s economy is still developing.
 They openly reject Trump’s call for reciprocity in trade relations.
 They have instead offered concessions such as raising caps on foreign investors’ stakes in Chinese financial institutions, and proposed eliminating import tariffs in narrow categories such as drugs to treat cancer.

 Beijing says that opening up some services sectors would improve the efficiency of the Chinese economy as well as make money for foreign companies.
 Improving health care, particularly for the aging, has also become a national priority.

-But Chinese officials argue that their country remains a developing one.
-It is still dangerously reliant on smokestack industries of the past, such as steel, aluminum and cheap manufacturing, they say.
+But Chinese officials argue that their country is still dangerously reliant on smokestack industries of the past, such as steel, aluminum and cheap manufacturing.
 The average Chinese household lives on a quarter of the income that U.S. and Western European households do, and standards of living remain very low in rural parts of the country, and across central and western China.